Cancer Cell Networks

 Promoting research to increase understanding of the mechanisms in aberrant cell regulatory networks that support cancer initiation and growth

-- Define the mechanisms and pathways that integrate external and internal regulatory signals in cells.
+- Define the mechanisms and pathways that integrate external and internal regulatory cues at the cell autonomous level

-- Facilitate interactions with translational and clinical scientists to develop strategies to test the therapeutic benefit of modulating the above components.
+- Facilitate interactions with translational and clinical scientists to test the therapeutic benefit of modulating cell regulatory components

 How To Get Involved